Austin Slater Player Props: Giants vs. Red Sox

-Austin Slater, with a slugging percentage of .407 in his past 10 games -- including two home runs -- will be in action for the San Francisco Giants versus the Boston Red Sox, with James Paxton on the mound, July 29 at 7:15 PM ET.
+Austin Slater -- .148 average over his past 10 games -- will be in action for the San Francisco Giants versus the Boston Red Sox, with Brennan Bernardino on the mound, on July 30 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Red Sox.
+He had a one-hit performance in his last game (1-for-4) against the Red Sox.

 Austin Slater Game Info & Props vs. the Red Sox